MediaArea/MediaConch/GlobalArchitecture.md

 #### File access using Web

-To place and check files through the web-based browser platform, the process will be similar to working within the conformance checker’s GUI.
+To place and check files through the web-based browser platform, the process will be similar to working within the implementation checker’s GUI.
 In this case, file loading will function visually, as with the GUI platform, but within the specific web browser’s user interface (UI) and without the user having to directly download the software.
 Local network access will power the checker within the browser (Firefox, Chrome, or IE).
 Similar to the CLI and GUI, the web-based (server-client) platform allows for individual file loading and checking (via a visually intuitive designed interface) as well as enabling the capability of calling up batch-scheduled checks directly via the UI.

 #### Common to all